 I’ve recently attended an exciting webinar about mastering The Art Of Influence By Asking Questions.
+Check-out this best seller that also covers this subject.

 Have you ever received feedback that you need to “expand your influence” to grow your career?
 Have you ever wondered how senior leaders from large organizations influence without burning out?
 Have you ever struggled to find a respectful and collaborative way to influence in meetings?
 If so, this guide is for you.
 I will cover how to use the art of asking questions in practical situations to expand your influence.
 I will provide you with useful tips you can use to influence in a scalable way, scale yourself.